paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 ## Supporting Peer Reviewed Literature of Systemic Gaps

 A peer-reviewed study published in *Vaccine* (September 2021) provides independent validation of identified gaps.
-Phillips et al. interviewed 17 Australian vaccine safety experts in July-October 2020—**before COVID vaccine rollout**—documenting significant system limitations.
+Phillips et al. interviewed 17 Australian vaccine safety experts in July–October 2020—**before the COVID-19 vaccine rollout**—and documented significant system limitations.[file:133]

+**Key findings:**

+- Data linkage was described as a “big hole” and a “huge omission”, despite being considered “technically quite feasible”.[file:133]
+- AusVaxSafety-Active and the TGA’s passive system (AEMS) were described as “parallel systems” where notifications and signals could “fall through gaps”.[file:133]
+- Experts stated that COVID-19 vaccine safety monitoring would require “significant enhancement”, including “systematic approaches to population-level active surveillance”, particularly through data linkage.[file:133]

+These pre-rollout warnings align with TGA Senate testimony (9 October 2025) that monitoring remained “day-to-day processes” and was never “systematically tracked” against the COVID-19 Vaccine Safety Monitoring Plan.
+OAIC-directed searches found no documentation showing that the expert-identified gaps in linkage, integration, or population-level active surveillance were addressed.[file:133]

+**The authors’ conclusion:**

+> Phillips et al. concluded that implementation of the COVID-19 immunisation program and its safety monitoring arrangements represented an opportunity to strengthen Australia’s vaccine pharmacovigilance system, including by improving integration between active and passive surveillance, developing population-level active surveillance through linked data, and better capturing later-onset AEFI.[file:133][web:187]

+**What happened:** The Safety Plan was published (February 2021) but cannot be verified as systematically implemented.
+On the available record, the “opportunity” identified by the experts to strengthen the system and capture later-onset AEFI was not realised.[file:133]

 **Key findings:**